-Dr. Zimmer-Gembeck received her Ph.D. in 1998 and has been in the School of Applied Psychology at Griffith University for 15 years.
+Dr. Melanie Zimmer-Gembeck has been working in the School of Applied Psychology at Griffith University since Sept 2001.
 She is currently the PhD Program Director, the Director of the Family Interaction Program and a Co-leader of the Healthy Young Minds Research Group within the Menzies Health Institute of Queensland/Building Health Communities.

 She is currently Chair of the 2018 International Society for the Study of Behavioural Development.
 This conference will be held on the Gold Coast, Australia, 15-19 July 2018.